datacentricdesign/id5415/collections/_id5415/4-2-assignment.md

 ---
 layout: course-page
-title: "Discovering devices on the network"
+title: 'Discovering devices on the network'
 permalink: /module4/assignment
-description: "Prototyping Connected Product - Assignment 4"
+description: 'Prototyping Connected Product - Assignment 4'
 assignment-id: 4
 assignment-of: id5415-4
 introduction: In this assignment, you will design and evaluate network architecture for your GoodNight Lamp prototype.
 Then, you will explore how to discover devices on the network to automatically find your lightbulb IP address.
 prog_environment:
 design:
 code_management:
 computational_concepts:
 ---

 ---

-* Do not remove this line (it will not be displayed) {:toc}
+- Do not remove this line (it will not be displayed) {:toc}

 ---